mlabs-haskell/gov/gov-docs.md

 - (Optional) GovernanceState token -> Governance Validator script (increment `GovernanceState.totalStakers`)
 - UserStakeDetail Token (MINTED?) -> Governance Validator script (increment `UserStakeDetail.amountStaked` by `DepositAct.amount` OR mint fresh with `DepositAct.amount` as the initial value (other values should be initialized to defaults, `UserStakeDetail.address` should match `DepositAct.address`, `UserStakeDetail.lastBalanceRecord should point to the utxo containing a newly minted BalanceRecord).
 - (optional) BalanceRecord Token -> Governance Validator (set `BalanceRecord.originalTxOutRef` to the consumed TxOutRef if it was a `Nothing`)
-- BalanceRecord Token (MINTED) -> Governance Validator (set `balanceAfterTx` field to the new balance the user holds in the stakepool following the tranaction)
+- BalanceRecord Token (MINTED) -> Governance Validator (set `balanceAfterTx` field to the new balance the

 ### WithdrawAct